2006–07 Ashes series: Second Test

 With a target to chase, Australia started their final innings aggressively, taking 13 off the first two overs.
 England hit back, as Langer was caught in the gully off Hoggard in the third over.
 Hayden was caught by Collingwood after top-edging Flintoff.
 Hussey was promoted up the batting order to join Ponting, putting Australia's two in-form batsmen at the crease.
 The pair steadied the innings while continuing to score runs above the required rate.
 Again, progress stuttered in the 22nd and 23rd overs, as Ponting was caught off Giles at short extra cover for 49, and Martyn was caught off Flintoff at point for five.
 However, Hussey and Clarke were able to continue Australia's progress.

 Hussey saw his team home, scoring 61 not out and hitting the winning runs with three overs to spare.
 This set off jubilant celebrations among the Australian players and the crowd, who had poured into the Adelaide Oval during the afternoon, as news spread of England's second innings demise, and the chance of an Australian victory in the afternoon/evening session.
 Australia won the Test by six wickets, and led in the series by two matches to none.
 The official attendance over the five days was announced as 136,731.
 Members of the Nine Network commentary team noted that it was indeed a remarkable victory, perhaps one of the greatest in Test history.
 Simon Barnes argues that "a match that should have been drawn was won by Warne's overwhelming nature; by the powerful outpouring of his chi or life force."
+The test, particularly the final day, would come to be known as "Amazing Adelaide".